 - Place filling in a whole wheat beet crepe.
 Roll up to wrap and assemble the cannelloni.

-- Place the cannelloni with the closure down on a baking tray.
+- Place the cannelloni with the closed down in a baking dish.

 - Place sauce of choice and cheese over the cannelloni.
-Bake at average temperature for approximately 20-30 minutes.
+Bake at medium high temperature for approximately 20–30 minutes.

 - Raw quinoa 200 g / 7.05 oz / 0.44 lb was used.